AshishGoyal27/automatic-newspaper-reader/README.md

 # automatic-newspaper-reader
-#### It automatically read newspaper 'n' top headlines and and also open complete news arrticle as per user choice.
+#### It automatically read newspaper 'n' top headlines and and also open complete news article as per user choice.
+#### Here i call http://newsapi.org api for print and speak top headlines by script.